samhughes91/Sentia_Assignment_SamHughes/README.md

 - You need to automate provisioning of the above stated requirements in Azure.
 - You do not want to use the Azure App Service (or ASE)
 - Your web app is targeted at .NET Framework 3.0
-- This tutorial goes beyond the required ARM-templates to prove the environment is configured to host a .NET 3.0 web app
+- This tutorial goes beyond the required ARM-templates to prove the environment is configured properly to host a .NET 3.0 web app
 - You want your solution based in a European location

 ## Prerequisites